BrentSeidel/Sim-CPU/README.md

 in the Pi-Mainframe in interesting patterns.

 ### Intel 8080
 This is currently under development.
-Some instructions have been implemented, but not all.
+Most instructions have been implemented and tested, but not all.
 It is expected that there are some bugs in the implemented ones.
+In particular, I'm not entirely sure that I have the flags correct.
+Since I wrote both the implementation and test, any misunderstanding would show up in both.
+I would appreciate other eyes to take a look at this (and everything else), and write issues, if necessary.
 I would like to be able to get CP/M running on this.